Legendary golfer Walter Hagen had some troubles with the Wanamaker Trophy in the 1920s

 Everyone laughed, as everyone always did at the ‘Haig’s’ jokes.

 The PGA was a match play tournament in those days, and he lost in the quarter-finals to Leo Diegal, and Diegal would go on to win.

-Fancy playing this year's USPGA Championship course?
-You…
+Our guide to this year's USPGA Championship host…

 Hagen then had to sheepishly, belatedly admit to having lost it.
 Diegal must have been reasonably upset.